Efficient and Universal Watermarking for LLM-Generated Code Detection: Experiment

-Figure~\ref{fig:resilience1} and Figure~\ref{fig:resilience2} present the discriminability results by respectively modifying the AI-generated and human-written code in the merged sets, based on identical experimental settings in Section~\ref{subsec:discriminability} (\emph{RQ1}).
-In these charts, the gray columns present the original ACC without modifications, and the blue and green columns present the ACC on the code under default-level and maximum-level modifications respectively.
+Figure~\ref{fig:attack1-1} and Figure~\ref{fig:attack1-2} present the default-level and maximum-level results on different datasets.
+In each chart, the blue, orange and red columns respectively present the TPR, FPR and pass rate results with (w/) and without (w/o) attacks (ATK).
+For clear observations, we present $1-$FPR results in the orange columns.
+As in the charts, \textbf{ACW} achieves promising results under different levels of optimizations, maintaining both TPR and FPR on all datasets without pass rate degradations.
+For example, in Figure~\ref{fig:attack1-1} (a), \textbf{ACW} achieves TPR of 97.02\% and $1-$FPR of 99.74\% on MBPP-GPT-4 under the default-level attack, showing negligible degradations compared to the unattacked TPR of 97.94\% and $1-$FPR of 100\%, and retaining the pass rate of 70.21\% unchanged.
+The promising results demonstrate that our watermarks are discriminative enough to defend against code optimizations (in terms of TPR), as \textbf{ACW} contains abundant transformation rules to maintain the discriminability, even if some transformations are potentially forged to exist in human-written code (in terms of FPR).

-As the results in Figure~\ref{fig:resilience1}, \textbf{ACW} is resilient against different levels of code modifications, maintaining ACC over 95\% on all datasets.
-For example, based on MBPP-GPT-4, \textbf{ACW} achieves ACC of 98.51\% and 97.93\%, respectively, under the default-level and maximum-level modifications, showing negligible degradations compared to the original ACC (98.97\%).
-The promising results demonstrate that our transformations in \textbf{ACW} are robust enough to defend disruptions, even under the forceful maximum-level setting where 369 transformations are applied.
+\emph{Attacker~2: Content-focused code modifications.} The attacker aims to disrupt our watermark through content-focused code modifications, following a forceful attack~\cite{pang2024no,pang2024attacking} that disrupts watermarks by modifying LLM-output words.
+To reproduce the attacking strategy on code data, we modify specific content of code involving variable and function names using ChatGPT-4 with the prompt: \emph{Rename the local variable and function names in the following Python code.
+You must strictly preserve the input argument names and return values, and do not alter the logic, structure, or implementation details of the code.}

-Similarly, as the results in Figure~\ref{fig:resilience2}, \textbf{ACW} is resilient against different levels of code modifications, maintaining ACC over 95\% on all datasets.
-For example, based on MBPP-GPT-4, \textbf{ACW} achieves ACC of 98.84\% and 98.52\%, respectively, under the default-level and maximum-level modifications, showing negligible degradations compared to the original ACC (98.97\%).
-The promising results benefit from the fact that \textbf{ACW} contains abundant code transformation rules for watermarking, and the discriminability can be maintained even if some of the transformations are forged to exist in human-written code.
+Figure~\ref{fig:attack2} presents the resilience results under the modification attack.
+As in the charts, \textbf{ACW} achieves promising TPR and FPR on all datasets without pass rate degradations.
+For example, in Figure~\ref{fig:attack2} (a), \textbf{ACW} achieves TPR of 94.76\% and $1-$FPR of 99.89\% on MBPP-GPT-4, showing negligible degradations compared to the unattacked TPR of 97.94\% and $1-$FPR of 100\%, and retaining the pass rate of 70.21\% unchanged.
+The promising results demonstrate the resilience of \textbf{ACW} against content modifications, as the detectability of our watermark is supported by a set of transformation rules, rather than relying on specific content in code.